 Pasteis de Nata

 Sweet, custard pastries that pair perfectly with a cup of coffee, Pasteis de Nata are a popular Portuguese treat.
 Probably the most famous ones can be found in Belem at the lovely Pasteis de Belem with their signature blue and white tiles.
+A strong contender for favorite is also Manteigaria.
 If you have a sweet tooth at all you must try these.
+But skip the grocery store versions.
+They are best fresh from the oven.

 This hearty pork sandwich is not a gourmet delight.
 It’s more of a tummy filling street food.
 But man oh man is it delicious!
 Find your favorite bifana by visiting corner sandwich shops, delis and even some bars.
 Watch this short video to see what Anthony Bourdain has to say about the bifana.
 Hint: “that’s @$%^-ing good!”